-- 12. Select Save.
+- 10. Select Save.

-- 13. In the Advanced Configuration window, navigate to NAC Configurations > Default.
+- 11. Go to Control > Access Control > Configuration > Configurations > Default > Rules.

-- 14. Add a new rule.
+- 12. Add a new rule.

-From the End-System Group drop-down list, select the End-System Group that you previously created.
+From the End-System Group drop-down list, select an End-System Group that you previously created.

-15. In the Profile drop-down list, select Default NAC Profile.
+13. In the Profile drop-down list, select Default NAC Profile.

-Assuming no prior configuration changes have been made to the Default

-NAC Profile, it will send an Enterprise User Filter-ID.
+Assuming no prior configuration changes have been made to the Default NAC Profile, it will send an Enterprise User Filter-ID.

-16. Save the rule and move it up the list, just after the Assessment Warning rule.
+14. Save the rule and move it up the list, just after the Assessment Warning rule.

-17. Close the Advanced Configuration window and Enforce the NAC engine.
+15. Enforce the NAC engine.

-18. Once the Enforce is successful, close the window.
+16. Once the Enforce is successful, close the window.